jagadeeshramd/Pedestrian-Detection/README.md

 # To run
 1. Download the repository
 2. Download the yolov3.weights file from [here](https://drive.google.com/file/d/1ifZ4WnXYOKHwSiKS9XfVuBJtaeZfNdIF/view?usp=sharing) and add the same to the yolo-coco folder.
-(I couldn't upload it here as the file size of the pretrained model was too big.)
+(I couldn't upload it here as the file is too big.)
 3. Type the following in the command prompt.

 `python pedestrian_detection.py --image images --yolo yolo-coco`